Sita: Exile and abduction

 Some time after the wedding, Kaikeyi, Rama's stepmother, compelled Dasharatha to make Bharata king, prompted by the coaxing of her maid Manthara, and forced Rama to leave Ayodhya and spend a period of exile in the forests of Dandaka and later Panchavati.
 Sita and Lakshmana willingly renounced the comforts of the palace and joined Rama in exile.
 The Panchavati forest became the scene for Sita's abduction by Ravana, King of Lanka.
 The scene started with Shurpanakha's love for Rama.
 However Rama refused her, stating that he was devoted to Sita.
 This enraged the demoness and she tried to kill Sita.
 Lakshmana cut Shurpanakha's nose and sent her back.
 Ravana, to kidnap Sita, made a plan.
 Maricha, his uncle, disguised himself as a magnificent deer to lure Sita.
 Sita, attracted to its golden glow asked her husband to make it her pet.
 When Rama and Lakshmana went far away from the hut, Ravana kidnapped Sita, disguising himself as a mendicant.
 Some versions of the Ramayana describe Sita taking refuge with the fire-god Agni, while Maya Sita, her illusionary double, is kidnapped by the demon-king.
 Jatayu, the vulture-king, tried to protect Sita but Ravana chopped off his wings.
 Jatayu survived long enough to inform Rama of what had happened.

 Ravana took Sita back to his kingdom in Lanka and she was held as a prisoner in one of his palaces.
-During her captivity for a year in Lanka, Ravana expressed his desire for her; however, Sita refused his advances and struggled to maintain her chastity.
+During her captivity for a year in Lanka, Ravana expressed his desire for her; however, Sita refused his advances.
 Hanuman was sent by Rama to seek Sita and eventually succeeded in discovering Sita's whereabouts.
 Sita gave Hanuman her jewellery and asked him to give it to her husband.
 Hanuman returned across the sea to Rama.

 Sita was finally rescued by Rama, who waged a war to defeat Ravana.
 Upon rescue, Rama makes Sita undergo a trial by fire to prove her chastity.
 In some versions of the Ramayana, during this test the fire-god Agni appears in front of Rama and attests to Sita's purity, or hands over to him the real Sita and declares it was Maya Sita who was abducted by Ravana.
 The Thai version of the Ramayana, however, tells of Sita walking on the fire, of her own accord, to feel clean, as opposed to jumping in it.
 She is not burnt, and the coals turn to lotuses.